media-comp/2022-NRI/README.md

 ## Run demo

 We provide `run_decoder.py` and `run_encoder.py` for generating trajectory based on trained model.
+The steps are the followings.

+1. You can train a new model or use existing models.
+All trained models are saved in the folder `saved_model`.
+To use the model, specify the model path in the arguments of `run_decoder.py` and `run_encoder.py` correspondingly.
+2. Specify datasets and network arguments in `run_decoder.py` and `run_encoder.py`.
+Run the script.
-The generated trajectory will be save in the `saved_results` folder.
+3. Run the script.
+The model output will be saved in the folder `saved_results`.
-Then use the notebook `traj_plot.ipynb` to plot a gif.
+4. For decoder output, you can use `traj_plot.ipynb` to generate a gif visualization.

 The visualization part of `run_encoder.py` is still under consideration.